 - 4.2.1 The Chief Finance Officer of the Chief Constable has a personal fiduciary duty by virtue of their appointment as the person responsible for proper financial administration under the Police Reform and Social Responsibility Act 2011.
-This includes requirements and formal powers to safeguard lawfulness and propriety in expenditure (section 114 of the Local Government Finance Act 1988, as amended by paragraph 188 of Schedule 16 to the Police Reform and Social Responsibility Act 2011). - 4.2.2 The Chief Finance Officer will discharge their statutory role in accordance with statutory requirements, their job description, the CIPFA Statement on the Role of the Chief Finance Officer of the Chief Constable, the Home Office Financial Management Code of Practice and other relevant guidance and best practice. - 4.3 Functions delegated to the Chief Finance Officer of the Chief Constable by the Chief Constable. - 4.3.1 The responsibilities of the Chief Finance Officer are set out in Financial Regulations at Section 5 and Appendix D below. - 4.3.2 To exercise the Chief Constable's discretions under the Local Government Pension Scheme in relation to staff employed by the Chief Constable. - 4.3.3 To ensure that there are processes in place in line with the Occupational Pension Schemes (Internal Dispute Resolution Procedures Consequential and Miscellaneous Amendments) Regulations 2008 in connection with the Local Government Pension Scheme. - 4.3.4 To ensure that there are processes in place in line with the Occupational Pensions Schemes (Internal Dispute Resolution Procedure (PPS, NPPS and 2015)) in connection with Police Pension Schemes.
+This includes requirements and formal powers to safeguard lawfulness and propriety in expenditure (section 114 of the Local Government Finance Act 1988, as amended by paragraph 188 of Schedule 16 to the Police Reform and Social Responsibility Act 2011). - 4.2.2 The Chief Finance Officer will discharge their statutory role in accordance with statutory requirements, their job description, the CIPFA Statement on the Role of the Chief Finance Officer of the Chief Constable, the Home Office Financial Management Code of Practice and other relevant guidance and best practice.

+4.3 Functions delegated to the Chief Finance Officer of the Chief Constable by the Chief Constable.

+- 4.3.1 The responsibilities of the Chief Finance Officer are set out in Financial Regulations at Section 5 and Appendix D below. - 4.3.2 To exercise the Chief Constable's discretions under the Local Government Pension Scheme in relation to staff employed by the Chief Constable. - 4.3.3 To ensure that there are processes in place in line with the Occupational Pension Schemes (Internal Dispute Resolution Procedures Consequential and Miscellaneous Amendments) Regulations 2008 in connection with the Local Government Pension Scheme.